Sphera-ai/hybrid-search-sdk/src/README.md

   - `collection_name` (str, required): Name of the collection.

 - **Returns:**
-  - `json`: Response of the deletion operation.
+  - `dict`: Response of the deletion operation.
 - **Example:**
 ```python
 # Delete a collection